-Kaylyn Millick enters her first season at West Virginia University as an assistant coach and oversees the team’s choreography for beam and floor.
+Kaylyn Millick enters her second season at West Virginia University as an assistant coach and oversees the team’s choreography for beam and floor.
 She also leads the team’s community service outreach program.

 A three-year letterwinner for WVU from 2011-13, Millick served as a student assistant in 2014.

 As a student assistant, Millick helped guide senior Hope Sloanhoffer to a 2014 NCAA National Championships bid as an all-around competitor, the Mountaineers’ first qualification since 2009.
 Sloanhoffer finished the season as the NCAA Athens Regional Championship beam champion and the Big 12 all-around champion, the program’s first Big 12 title winner.

 An all-around competitor who transferred from Eastern Michigan after the 2010 season and found a home at WVU, Millick tallied 1,290.3 points in three years as a Mountaineer and saw time in 38 meets.
 She ended her career ranked ninth in the program record book with 12 career scores of 39.0 or better.
 She also ranked 20th all-time with eight career scores of 9.9 or better, six of which came on floor, the 10th-best total in program history.

 As a senior in 2013, Millick earned the Linda Burdette-Good Award as the team’s Most Valuable Gymnast.
 The first-ever Mountaineer to earn a spot on the All-Big 12 Championship Team (all-around), she reached the podium a team-best 23 times and scored career-best marks on vault (9.85), bars (9.9), beam (9.875), floor (9.95) and the all-around (39.4).
 She finished second in the all-around at the Big 12 Championships with a 39.2 score and finished the season ranked No. 27 nationally in the all-around with a 39.3 regional qualifying score (RQS).